wunderpraechtig/SumoVizUnity/README.md

-# SumoVizUnity
+﻿# SumoVizUnity

-3D visualisation of 2D trajectories and geometries of crowd simulation software.
+3D visualisztion of trajectories and geometries of crowd simulation software (Optimzed for `JuPedSim`)

 ## License